Key Takeaways

 Diversity of silk types

-There are many types of silk depending on factors like the species of silkworm (bombyx, tussah.), the breeding method (wild silk), the region of production (imperial Chinese silk, Bengal silk.), treatments (dyeing, digging.) or the final appearance (crepe de Chine, satin, velvet.)
+There are many types of silk depending on factors such as the species of silkworm (bombyx, tussah...), the breeding method (wild silk), the region of production (imperial Chinese silk , Bengal silk...), the treatments (dyeing, scouring...) or even the final appearance (crepe de Chine, satin, velvet...).

 At The Oversized Hoodie®, we attach great importance to the quality and traceability of the raw materials used.
 This is why we recommend favoring certified and labeled silks as much as possible, a guarantee of high standards and responsible practices.